View all web browser and mobile devices available in our cloud-based test lab.

 Media takes up more real estate in Android 12.
 Users now get a larger media player with bigger graphics.
 Users can also determine which apps appear in the media player in their settings.

-Android 12 will feature a new API which provides users with more media options in the keyboard, clipboard, and drag and drop.
+Android 12 will feature a new API that provides users with more media options in the keyboard, clipboard, and drag and drop.
 This will make it easier and faster to share images, videos, and audio files.

 Sharing Wi-Fi is easier than ever on Android 12.
 Users can share Wi-Fi by simply scanning a QR code.
 And Wi-Fi passwords can now be shared via the Nearby Share function.